 1. Ultimate FAQ

-Ultimate FAQ is a very customizable plugin that allows you to add an Accordion to your website with variety of styling options.
-This feature-rich plugin integrates with WooCommerce allowing you to have an FAQ section in your product page, lets you add a search function, and more.
+Ultimate FAQ is a highly customizable plugin that lets you add an Accordion to your website with a variety of styling options.
+This feature-rich plugin integrates with WooCommerce, allowing you to add an FAQ section to your product page, include a search function, and more.

 2. Accordion

 This plugin is super easy to use while offering very attractive designs.
-You can use its shortcodes to insert your Accordions anywhere on your site.
+You can use its shortcodes to insert your Accordion anywhere on your site.

 3. Easy Accordion

 This one is another very intuitive Accordion plugin.
-Just by going though the steps presented in the plugin’s settings in the WordPresss admin panel, you’ll have your first Accordion in no time.
+Just by following the steps outlined in the plugin’s settings in the WordPress admin panel, you’ll have your first Accordion in no time.

-Elementor is not specifically an Accordion plugin, instead it’s a very popular page builder plugin that includes an Accordion feature.
+Elementor is not specifically an Accordion plugin.
+Instead, it’s a very popular page builder plugin that includes an Accordion feature.
 If you don’t know what a Page Builder is, you can read my article here.
-You can also read more about the Elementor Plugin on their website here, or in WordPress.org’s plugin page here.
+You can also read more about the Elementor Plugin on their website here or on WordPress’s plugin page here.

 Toggle and Accordion in the Divi Theme